darrylcauldwell/darrylcauldwell.github.io/_posts/2017-05-15-python-vsphere.markdown

 # NSX for vSphere
 So we have the pyVmomi library for vSphere, in addition to this VMware have provided open source library for [NSX for vSphere](https://github.com/vmware/nsxramlclient).

-We'll first make sure the packages are installed along with some other pack
+We'll first make sure the packages are installed along with the additional packages for managing NSX.

 ```bash
 sudo pip install nsxramlclient pyvim pyvmomi lxml requests